And a life well-lived.

 I didn’t find any of those answers very satisfying.
 I was hoping for a hearty, “Yes, let’s do it,” and a clank of the beer mugs.
 Despite the lack of enthusiasm, we must have ended up in the right place because soon the mini-adventures unfolded.
 I want to write about them all so I never forget, but this story isn’t meant to be a laundry list of our exploits.
 However, I will share one memorable moment about traveling the road to Mount Rushmore.

 Our day began much like it did decades ago except this time instead of four bikes, we were in two trucks.
 Early in the day, just as we left town, Kurt texted us to say he needed air in his tires.
-Vilmar, always being well-prepared, had an air compressor in his truck, so we pulled aside to wait, and just as we were about to give up, Kurt drives by as if we aren’t even there.
+Vilmar, always being well-prepared, had an air compressor in his truck, so we pulled aside to wait, and just as we were about to give up, Kurt drove by as if we weren’t even there.
 Then we leaped frogged each other a few times each thinking the other was in the lead, including long stops wondering where the other had gone.
 Finally, we reunited and had double the stories for the day.
 It was very frustrating but very hilarious!
 Just like old times.
 It gave meaning to the cliché, “The more things change, the more they stay the same.”

 Yet, some things do change.
 It was a perfect day visiting Mount Rushmore, with the smell of the pine trees reminding me that I wasn’t just looking at photographs or reminiscing in my mind’s eye.
 The four presidents looked no worse for wear.
 Yet, we had all changed.
 No longer young men but of a presidential age.
 Grayer and wiser.
 Peers to the men frozen in stone.
 It was tempting to feel like a victim of time’s relentless march, but I noticed my eyes saw the beauty of the monument like never before.
 I even thought to myself, “How could I have stood here decades ago, on a day just like today, and not have noticed how beautiful this was?”
 I also never took the time to learn the history.
 This time I did and the feat of art, engineering and politicking (someone had to get permission and money) was like an exclamation point on the beauty of the sculpture.